-This fox snare is manufacturered by AB Country Products.
-It was found to be self-locking in its original design, but has recently been modified to make it free-running.
+This fox snare is manufactured by AB Country Products.
+It was found to be self-locking in its original design, but has been modified to make it free-running.
 However, thousands of the old snares are still in use, so one to examine carefully to see if they lock.
 Visit our AB snare page for more info.

 A home made snare that will either lock up or can be free running.
 Badgers have escaped from them, but not before scalping themselves.
 Many rabbit snares are home made and range in injury they caused to the trapped animal.